Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 - By coach.
 Get the M-231 Málaga – Pizarra – Álora coach from Malaga bus station to take you to Álora.
 Once you’re in Álora you’ll have to take the M-340 bus to Caminito del Rey.

-Júzcar used to be one of the most popular white-painted villages in the region of Malaga, however, this changed when Sony Pictures in 2011 painted all the buildings in blue to promote The Smurfs film.
+Júzcar used to be one of the most popular white-painted villages in the region of Malaga, however, this changed when Sony Pictures painted all the buildings in blue to promote The Smurfs film in 2011.

 Once the production was over, Sony offered the village council to repaint the buildings in white, however, most locals voted to keep the buildings blue and since then, this village welcomes more and more tourists every year.